emrgnt-cmplxty/automata/automata/docs/core/agent/automata_instance.rst

 ================

 ``AutomataInstance`` is a class representing an agent instance with a specific configuration.
-It allows a user to create and run agents based on the given configuration name.
+It allows a user to create and run providers based on the given configuration name.
 Each ``AutomataInstance`` has a ``config_name`` and a ``description``.